-Motion: Recommend approval of Amendment #4 of the Metro COG 2022-2025 Transportation Improvement Program (TIP) to the Policy Board.

-Mr. Zacher moved, seconded by Mr. Atkins
+MOTION: Approve Amendment #4 of the Metro COG 2022-2025 Transportation Improvement Program (TIP).
+Ms. Preston moved, seconded by Mr. Lindaas.
+MOTION, passed Motion carried unanimously.

-MOTION, PASSED

-Motion carried unanimously.

-6. Transportation Technical Committee (TTC) Bylaws Amendment to Address the Bicycle and Pedestrian Committee Policies and Procedures
+3c.
+Transportation Technical Committee (TTC) Bylaws Amendment and Administrative Policies Amendment to Address the Bicycle and Pedestrian Committee Policies and Procedures

-Ms. Gray presented an amendment to the Transportation Technical Committee (TTC) Bylaws to address the Bicycle and Pedestrian Committee Policies and Procedures, as it is a subcommittee of the TTC.
+Ms. Gray presented an amendment to the Transportation Technical Committee (TTC) Bylaws to address the Bicycle and Pedestrian Committee Policies and Procedures.
+During the NDDOT's audit of Metro COG's Title VI program, no established procedures were identified for the selection of citizen members of the Bike/Ped committee.